Tommy (The Who album): Legacy and reappraisal

 According to music critic Martha Bayles, Tommy did not mix rock with classical music, as its "rock opera" title may have suggested, but instead was "dominated by the Who's mature style: ponderous, rhythmically monotonous hard rock".
 Bayles argued that it was more acceptable to audiences than the art rock "concoctions" of the time because of the cultural climate during the late 1960s: "Tommy was considered more authentic, precisely because it consists of hard rock, rather than doctored-up Mussorgsky ... and avoids the typical pseudoromantic themes of art rock (fairy-tale bliss and apocalyptic angst) in favor of the more up-to-date subject of popular culture itself."
 High Fidelity magazine also characterised the Who's album as a "reasonably hard-rock version" of the opera.

-Dave Marsh thought the problem with the album's narrative is that there isn't enough transitional material provided by the lyrics.
+Dave Marsh thought the problem with the album's narrative is that there is not enough transitional material provided by the lyrics.
 There are no stage directions, no cast, and narration is restricted to key phrases (such as "Tommy can you hear me?")
-Key problems included an unclear explanation of what Tommy didn't hear or see in "1921", how or why he plays pinball, why "Smash the Mirror" leads into "I overwhelm as I approach you" (the opening line in "Sensation"), why Tommy tells his followers in "We're Not Gonna Take It" they cannot drink or smoke but can play pinball, and what the "you" is in "Listening to you, I get the music".
+Key problems included an unclear explanation of what Tommy did not hear or see in "1921", how or why he plays pinball, why "Smash the Mirror" leads into "I overwhelm as I approach you" (the opening line in "Sensation"), why Tommy tells his followers in "We're Not Gonna Take It" they cannot drink or smoke but can play pinball, and what the "you" is in "Listening to you, I get the music".

 In 2013, Townshend and Daltrey participated in a documentary about the making of the album Tommy.
 The documentary is titled Sensation: The Story of the Who's Tommy and features in-depth interviews with them.